awsdocs/amazon-detective-admin-guide/doc_source/security_iam_id-based-policy-examples.md

 To use the Amazon Detective console, the user or role must have access to the relevant actions, which match corresponding actions in the API\.

-To enable Detective and become a master account for a behavior graph, the user or role must be granted permission for the `CreateGraph` action\.
+To enable Detective and become an administrator account for a behavior graph, the user or role must be granted permission for the `CreateGraph` action\.

-To use the Detective console to perform any master account actions, the user or role must be granted permission for the `ListGraphs` action\.
-This grants permission to retrieve the behavior graphs their account is a master for\.
-They also must be granted permission to perform specific master account actions\.
+To use the Detective console to perform any administrator account actions, the user or role must be granted permission for the `ListGraphs` action\.
+This grants permission to retrieve the behavior graphs their account is an administrator account for\.
+They also must be granted permission to perform specific administrator account actions\.

-The most basic master account actions are to view a list of member accounts in a behavior graph, and to use the behavior graph for investigation\.
+The most basic administrator account actions are to view a list of member accounts in a behavior graph, and to use the behavior graph for investigation\.
 + To view the list of member accounts in a behavior graph, the principal must be granted permission for the `ListMembers` action\.
 + To conduct investigation in a behavior graph, the principal must be granted permission for the `SearchGraph` action\.